krzysztofpal/CracksDetectionAlgorithm/README.md

-# FracturesDetectionAlgorithm
+# CracksDetectionAlgorithm
-This repository contains code for fracture detection.
+This repository contains code for cracks detection.
 This program is described in detail in the paper titled: "An image processing approach for fatigue crack identification in cellulose acetate replicas"

 # Environment installation